L78k3/grimmora-pages/content/Campaigns/Campaign 1/NPCs/Millicent.md

-A fey mage who teleported the party from the [[fey realm]] to just south of [[Mightrest]].
+A fey mage who teleported the party from the [[content/World/Grimmora/Locations/fey realm]] to just south of [[content/World/Grimmora/Locations/Mightrest]].
 Works under the authority of the fey court.